tldr-pages/tldr-c-client/CONTRIBUTING.md

 # Choosing the right branch

-All pull requests have to be filed against the `master` branch, since this is where all of the development is happening.
+All pull requests have to be filed against the `main` branch, since this is where all of the development is happening.
 Pull requests to other branches will not be accepted.